-Memory seat/power mirrors/adjustable pedals (if equipped)
+Memory seat/power mirrors/adjustable pedals/steering column

-This system allows automatic positioning of the driver seat, outside rearview mirrors and adjustable pedals to two programmable positions.
+This system allows automatic positioning of the driver seat, outside rearview mirrors, adjustable pedals, and steering column to two programmable positions.

 The memory seat control is located on the outboard side of the seat cushion.